victoriapham1/saddle-and-sirloin-tracker/README.md

 ## 🔨 Execute Code

-Run the following code in Powershell if using windows or the terminal using Linux/Mac
+Run the following code in Powershell if using Windows or the terminal using Linux/Mac

 ```
 cd saddle-and-sirloin-tracker